UniUGG: Unified 3D Understanding and Generation via Geometric-Semantic Encoding: Experiments

 \subsection{Evaluation of 3D generation}

-\textbf{Quantitative comparison} We compare our method with baselines and perform ablation studies to evaluate the quality of the generated outputs.
+\textbf{Quantitative generation comparison and ablations} We compare \method{} with baselines and perform ablation studies to evaluate the quality of the generated outputs.
 Given a reference image and a view transformation, the setup generates the corresponding spatial structure for the novel view.
 The generated point cloud is then projected back onto the image plane, producing a colored 2D image.
-These generated images are compared to the real images using the Fréchet inception distance (FID), kernel inception distance (KID), and LPIPS.
-Quantitative results are presented in Tab.~\ref{tab:u-g}.
+These generated images are compared to the real images (Ground truth) using the Fréchet inception distance (FID), kernel inception distance (KID), and LPIPS.
+Quantitative and qualitative results are presented in Tab.~\ref{tab:u-g} and Fig.~\ref{fig:ab}, respectively.

 The encoder from our pretraining strategy (ID g) significantly improves generation quality, outperforming both the RADIOv2.5-L (ID a) and MASt3R encoder (ID b).
 This shows that simply incorporating geometric or semantic information is insufficient, and fusing both is more effective in a unified framework.
 From the \method{} settings, we observe a notable performance drop when the spatial decoder is not fine-tuned during VAE training (ID c).
 Additionally, omitting the Spatial-VAE and diffusion models (ID d), and having the LLM directly predict the target-view representation, results in suboptimal performance.
 By the way, removing the Spatial-VAE only and training generation directly on the original representation also fails to generate valid results.
 These results demonstrate the Spatial-VAE and related training paradigms are the key to successful 3D generation.
-Finally, we compare \method{} with baselines, CUT3R~\cite{wang2025continuous} and LVSM~\cite{jin2025lvsm}.
+Finally, we compare \method{} with baselines, CUT3R~\citep{wang2025continuous} and LVSM~\citep{jin2025lvsm}.
 While CUT3R (ID e) predicts 3D structures from pre-observed data and raymap, and LVSM (ID f) generates target-view 2D images, both fall short in performance due to their lack of imaginative capabilities.
 This highlights the superiority of our method in 3D generation.